| | |

 From my research, poverty seems to be the driving force behind women working at Ping Pong shows rather than human trafficking (although it should be noted that Thailand does have a big problem with human trafficking).

-After the closure of thousands of factories across Thailand, many women were left unemployed and unable to make ends meet.
+After the closure of thousands of factories across Thailand, during the Great Recession of the late 2000s, many women were left unemployed and unable to make ends meet.

-With no other options, they moved to the tourist hubs of Bangkok, Phuket and Pattaya, where they would end up working as go-go dancers, ‘bar’ girls, and performers in Ping Pong shows, quickly disappearing into Thailand’s seedy underbelly.
+With no other options, they moved to the tourist hubs of Bangkok, Phuket and Pattaya, and disappeared into Thailand’s seedy underbelly, working as go-go dancers, ‘bar girls,’ and performers in Ping Pong shows.

-Now, while many will read this and say ‘I KNEW they weren’t trafficked!
-Nobody is holding them against their will – live and let live!’ it really isn’t as black and white as that.
+Now, while some people will read this and say ‘I KNEW they weren’t trafficked!
+Nobody is holding them against their will!’ it really isn’t as black and white as that.

-If your culture dictates that you must provide for your elderly relatives, you have been made redundant and lack the skills or education for a different type of job, your options are severely limited.
+If your culture dictates that you must provide for your entire family, but you lack the skills, education, or opportunity to get a ‘regular’ job, your options are severely limited.

-What’s more, many Thai women that enter into this line of work may initially see it as a short term solution, before realising that now they are trapped in the labyrinth, unable to see the way out.
+Many Thai women that enter into sex work may initially see it as a short term solution, before realising that now they are trapped in the labyrinth, unable to get out.

-It doesn’t help that Ping Pong bars are notorious for getting the workers addicted to ya ba, a methamphetamine and caffeine pill whose name literally translates to ‘crazy dr*g.’
+It doesn’t help that Ping Pong bars are notorious for getting the workers addicted to ya ba, a methamphetamine and caffeine pill that is common in East Asia.

 Every single person I’ve spoken to who has been to see a Ping Pong show says the same thing – it’s an uncomfortable experience because you know deep down that it is wrong.